query-wow/ScriptBundleTranslator/README.md

 public failed: string = "{JSTranslator/Failed}";
 public loading: string = "{JSTranslator/Loading}";
 ```
-Which will be rendered as the proper translation value
+Which will be rendered as the proper translation value.
 EN:
 ```javascript
 var success = "Success";